Combine your 101 courses & save 10%! Sign up for Facial Aesthetics 101!

 To obtain a certificate of completion, a score of 70% or better on the post-test is required.
 Certificates of completion will be awarded based on the participant’s attendance and submission of the activity evaluation/claim credit form.
 You must participate in the entire activity to receive credit.

-Oakstone Publishing has assessed conflict of interest with its faculty, authors, editors, and any individuals who were in a position to control the content of this CME activity.
-Any identified relevant conflicts of interest have been mitigated.
+Oakstone Publishing has assessed all relationships with ineligible companies disclosed by faculty, authors, editors, and any individuals who were in a position to control the content of this CME activity.
+Any relevant financial relationships have been mitigated.
 Oakstone Publishing’s planners, content reviewers, and editorial staff disclose no relationships with ineligible companies.

 Sam Assassa, M.D. – Non-surgical Aesthetic Cosmetic Specialist